 DMA 240 Game Design I • 5 Cr.

 Beginning GAME students design and implement their own computer games.
 Fundamentals of programming and graphic development are covered with respect to game development.
-Enforced prerequisites: DMA 106 and DMA 161.
-DMA 240 replaces GAME 110.
-Either DMA 240 or GAME 110 may be taken for credit, but not both.
+Prerequisite: DMA 100 and 106 at BC with a C- or better, or instructor permission.

 After completing this class, students should be able to: